milosrancic/reactjs-website/README.md

 [] - finish editing footer text (my github account w icon)

-[x] - edit newsletter part of the footer, make it input type=text

 [] - navbar -> on the right: Sign in & create account

 [] - navbar -> on the left: hotels + homes, flights, airtport transfer, what to do, today's deals